Laikalearns/Laikalearns/README.md

 - 👋 Hi, I’m Kimchi Smurf
 - 👀 Workday dev manager by day
 - 🌱 Student by night
-- 🌱 Learning Python, Lua, and more!
+- 🌱 Learning Python, Lua, Seaborn, and more!
 - 🌱 Kaggle